Family Link Disclosure for Parents

 Track health and fitness details such as activity level, heart rate, blood pressure or nutrition in Google Fit.

-As explained in the Privacy Notice for Google Accounts Created in Family Link below, Google will not serve personalized ads to your child, but your child will still see ads while using Google’s services.
+As explained in the Privacy Notice for Google Accounts Managed with Family Link below, Google will not serve personalized ads to your child, but your child will still see ads while using Google’s services.

 Tools for Parents

-The Family Link app offers tools to help you do things like:
+After you create your child’s account, you can use Family Link to help you do things like:

 Approve your child’s downloads and purchases from Google Play and limit the visibility of content in the Google Play Store based on maturity ratings;